-Part 7: Work and Energy
+Part 7: Work, and Energy

-College Physics (Openstax): Chapters 7 Physics (Giancoli): Chapters 6
+University Physics V1 (Openstax): Chapters 7 and 8 Physics for Engineers & Scientists (Giancoli): Chapter 6

 Work and Energy

 - All motion and interactions can be understood in terms of energy and the exchange of energy. - Work is derived from force (a vector), but work and energy are both scalar quantities (not vectors!) - Many of the problems you have been working can be solved using an energy-based approach. - In most cases, an energy-based approach to solving problems is preferable to other means.